grayresearch/CX/CHARTER.md

 *naming, discovery, versioning:* CX software has a uniform means to discover if specific CX / version is available;
-*error signaling:* common means to signal any CX error; and *state management:* common means to select and manage CX state contexts.
+*error signaling:* common means to signal any CX error; and *state management:* common means to manage CX state contexts.

 6. *Performance:* A single instruction suffices to select the CX and CX state context of CX instructions that follow.